eformat/ragit-dev/docs/5-rag-the-rest/README.md

 - Graph RAG
 - etc

-May not do all of these - but talk about them / resources.
+May not do all of these - but talk about them / link out to external resources.